 Medellín offers visitors several ways to get their adrenaline going.

 Paragliding is one of the most popular tourist activities, especially among backpackers, thanks to dependable thermals and low prices.

 You'll be hard-pressed to beat 130,000 pesos ($40) for a 15- to 20-minute tandem flight anywhere else in South America.

 The action takes place in the mountains north of the city, about an hour's bus ride from the Caribe bus terminal.

 Flights are weather-dependent but otherwise available every day of the week from several companies.

 Given the rugged topography, it should come as no surprise that there's ample opportunity to go riding in and around the city.

-Whether you prefer mountain biking or ATVs, there are an increasing number of tour companies like Adventure Trails catering to foreign tourists, as well as Colombians.
+Whether you prefer mountain biking or ATVs, there is an increasing number of tour companies like Adventure Trails catering to foreign tourists and Colombians.